Yorkton Equity Group (CVE:YEG) Stock Price Down 15% – What’s Next?

-Yorkton Equity Group Inc. (CVE:YEG – Get Free Report)’s stock price dropped 15% on Saturday .
+Shares of Yorkton Equity Group Inc. (CVE:YEG – Get Free Report) were down 15% during trading on Saturday .
 The company traded as low as C$0.12 and last traded at C$0.17.
-Approximately 118,092 shares were traded during trading, an increase of 820% from the average daily volume of 12,837 shares.
+Approximately 118,092 shares were traded during mid-day trading, an increase of 820% from the average daily volume of 12,837 shares.
 The stock had previously closed at C$0.20.

-Separately, Fundamental Research set a C$0.37 target price on shares of Yorkton Equity Group and gave the stock a “buy” rating in a report on Tuesday, June 24th.
+Separately, Fundamental Research set a C$0.37 target price on shares of Yorkton Equity Group and gave the company a “buy” rating in a research note on Tuesday, June 24th.

 About Yorkton Equity Group